davybrion/companysite-dotnet/content/blog/2009-11-integrated-security-with-silverlight-and-wcf.md

 And that should return the Windows user of the user running the Silverlight client.

-For the record: this is with Silverlight 3... i have no idea if it'll work with Silverlight 2
+For the record: this is with Silverlight 3...
+I have no idea if it'll work with Silverlight 2